-Yes leashed dogs are allowed.
+Yes leashed dogs are allowed for the 5K events only.
 The leash must be no longer than 6 feet, and the dog must be under the control of a competent handler.
 For Lakeside Park, any form of digging by the dog is not permitted within 100 feet of the playground, petting zoo, or amusement park area.
+Owners are responsible for cleaning up after their dog.
 All runners with dogs or strollers will be asked to start at the back of the group.
 Jogging strollers can be used in the half marathon, but any type of stroller can be used in the 5K.

 Are kids on bikes allowed?
 Inline skates?
 Skateboards?